Yaliance/Custom-Kernel-Compiler-For-WSL2-Linux/README.md

 ```bash
 echo %USERNAME%
 ```

-By default the file bzImage (kernel) will be copied to a folder called "CustomKernel" inside your Windows user folder (C:/Users/yourusername/) along with a .wslconfig file.
-To start using your new kernel you will just have to copy both files to the root of the windows user folder (C:/Users/yourusername/) and execute the following command on cmd:
+now we need to shutdown the WSL instance to avoid any file corruption.
+For that just execute the following command on cmd:
 ```bash
 wsl.exe --shutdown
 ```

+To start using your new kernel you will just have to copy both files (bzImage & .wslconfig) to the root of the Windows user folder (C:/Users/yourusername/).

+By default the file bzImage (kernel) will be copied to a folder called "CustomKernel" inside your Windows user folder (C:/Users/yourusername/) along with the .wslconfig file.

-this way you will restart WSL and will boot using your custom kernel, it may take a little longer to start for the first time with the new kernel.
+After moving both files to your user folder and starting WSL again it will boot using your custom kernel, it may take a little longer to start for the first time with the new kernel so just be aware.

 Enjoy!